 - Koyama, N. 2016.
 Introduction to a dubbing activity for a college first-year Japanese language course.
 Applied Language Learning, vol.26, 2, pp.69-86.

-Japanese Language Video with Sketches in collaboration with Japan Foundation and Yoshimoto Kogyo in Japan (with Professors Yuko Kato and Junko Hatanaka)
+Getting to Know Japanese Language and Culture (Japanese Language Video with Sketches) in collaboration with Japan Foundation and Yoshimoto Kogyo in Japan (with Professors Yuko Kato and Junko Hatanaka)